sora-xor/sora-docs/src/ecosystem.md

       content: "SORA Ecosystem - Decentralized Economic System | SORA Docs"
   - - meta
     - property: og:description
-      content: "Explore the SORA Ecosystem - a decentralized economic system comprising the SORA network, Polkaswap, XOR token, and more.
+      content: "Explore the SORA ecosystem - a decentralized economic system comprising the SORA network, Polkaswap, XOR token, and more.
 Learn about the interconnected components and innovative features driving SORA's vision for a fair and sustainable financial system."
   - - meta
     - property: og:type
       content: "website"